Undergraduate Resources

 Each BBMB undergraduate is supported by an Academic Advisor and a Faculty Mentor.

-- You can find your Faculty Mentor in Navigate, which you can access through your "Student" tab in AccessPlus.
+- You can find your Faculty Mentor in the Navigate app.
 Your Faculty Mentor will be listed as part of your Success Team.

-- BBMB students are assigned a first-year Faculty Mentor, which is discussed in BBMB 110.
+- Biochemistry majors are assigned a Faculty Mentor during their first semester, which is discussed in BBMB 1100.

 Quick Links